couchbaselabs/docs-ng/content/couchbase-devguide-2.2/advanced-topics-in-development.markdown

 failure.

-Because you typically want to perform a backup and restore with zero system downtime with Couchbase Server it is impossible to create a complete in-time backup and snapshot of the entire cluster.
+Because you typically want to perform a backup and restore with zero system downtime with Couchbase Server, it is impossible to create a complete in-time backup and snapshot of the entire cluster.
 In production, Couchbase Server will constantly receive requests and updated data; therefore it is impossible to take an accurate snapshot of all possible information.
 This would be the case for any